On the role of interaction in sequential Monte Carlo algorithms: Discussion

 \subsection{Ensuring convergence}

-Throughout Section~\ref{sub:Ensuring-convergence}, we consider the generic Algorithm~\ref{alg:aSMC}.
-We describe what can go wrong if the conditions of Theorem~\ref{thm:convergence} do not hold: as an example of a situation in which $\mathbf{(B^{+})}$ does not hold; suppose that $\mathbb{A}_{N}$ consists only of the transition matrix of a simple random walk on the star graph with $N$ vertices, call it $\mathcal{S}_{N}$.
+Throughout Section~\ref{sub:Ensuring-convergence}, we consider the generic Algorithm \ref{alg:aSMC}.
+We describe what can go wrong if the conditions (B$^{+}$) and (B$^{++}$) of Theorem~\ref{thmm:convergence} do not hold: suppose that $\mathbb{A}_{N}$ consists only of the transition matrix of a simple random walk on the star graph with $N$ vertices, call it $\mathcal{S}_{N}$.
 That is, for $N>2$, $\mathcal{S}_{N}$ is an undirected tree with one internal vertex and $N-1$ leaves, and for $N\leq2$, all vertices are leaves.
 Examples of $\mathcal{S}_{N}$ are illustrated in Figure~\ref{fig:Star-graphs-of}.
 It is elementary that a simple random walk on $\mathcal{S}_{N}$ has unique invariant distribution given by

+so that (B$^{++}$) does not hold for $N>2$.
+Assuming that for every $N>2$, the internal vertex of $\mathcal{S}_{N}$ is labelled vertex $1$, then elementary calculations show that